mixxt/mentions-kinder.js/README.md

 It tries to be as configurable and customizable as possible while providing a basic setup you can use right away.

 This project is massively inspired by the [jquery-mentions-input](https://github.com/podio/jquery-mentions-input).
-We maintained a version internally, collection various patches and features from forks, but run into too many errors.
+We maintained a version internally, collecting various patches and features from forks, but run into too many errors.
 That's why we decided to write our own version with a few different ideas.

 The name is a pun on the german exclamation [Menschenskinder](http://www.dict.cc/?s=menschenskinder), which sounds exactly like mentions-kinder.
 It can also be interpreted in the way, that this plugin provides all kinds of mentions.